chrisdale44/spot-hub/README.md

 ### WebGL Layer

 Many JavaScript map libraries use DOM nodes to render map layers, such as map pins.
-However, this approach lacks scalability — maps with thousands of pins often suffer from sluggish performance.
-A common workaround is clustering pins to limit the number displayed at once, but I believe this compromises user experience.
-Instead, I have implemented a solution using DeckGL, a WebGL library that leverages GPU acceleration for significantly faster rendering and smoother interactivity, resulting in a highly scalable map pin layer.
+However, this approach lacks scalability as maps with thousands of pins will suffer from sluggish performance.
+Instead, Spot Hub uses DeckGL, a WebGL library that leverages GPU acceleration for significantly faster rendering and smoother interactivity, resulting in a highly scalable map pin layer.

 ### Images

 Spot Hub uses Cloudinary to store images as their CDN provides low-latency delivery worldwide.
-Cloudinary is configured to automatically optimise images as they are uploaded (available to admin users only).
+Cloudinary is configured to automatically optimise images as they are uploaded (a feature available to admin users only).
 Images are compressed, converted to WebP format, resized to a maximum dimension of 1000px, and watermarked.
 Additionally, cropped thumbnail versions are generated to provide a smaller, optimised image for each spot.

+Spot Hub also uses a combination of Intersection Observer and lazy-loading (using NextJS Image component) to reduce the number of images loaded and thus initial page load speeds.

 ### Data Pre-Fetching and Caching Strategy